odata2ts/odata2ts/int-test/olingo-v2/README.md

 - **No binary content API.** The server declares two media link entries and serves them from `/$value`;
   `@odata2ts/odata-service` has no V2 counterpart to `StreamServiceV4`, so `feature/Blobs.test.ts`
   asserts the gap from both sides with the only raw `fetch` calls in this package.
-- **A query option on a write is refused with 405.** Olingo routes on the shape of the URI, so an entity URI carrying `$select` is a route with no `PUT` handler.
-CAP honours the same request, so a query option on a write does not port between V2 servers.
+- **A query option on a modification request is out of scope for V2.** System query options are defined for retrieval only, so there is no `$select` on a `PUT` for a service to honour.
+This server routes on the shape of the URI and answers 405; that is a conforming reaction to a request the protocol does not describe.
+The client lets it be expressed because the command type is shared with the read path.
 - **Expanding a complex property is refused.** odata2ts widened `expand()` to accept complex properties for V2, because V2 does not inline them the way V4 does - but this server takes navigation properties only, and inlines its complex values anyway. `feature/ComplexTypes.test.ts` pins both rejections next to the deep select through a _navigation_ property, which does work.
-- **A converted date cannot be filtered on.** The Luxon converter renders `datetime'…T00:00:00.000Z'`, and V2's `Edm.DateTime` is timezone-less - its ABNF has no offset - so a strict server rejects it.
-The raw client renders `datetime'…T00:00:00'` and is accepted.
-This one is odata2ts', not the server's.
+- **Filtering on a converted date works**, and did not before: V2's `Edm.DateTime` literal is timezone-less while a converter hands back a full ISO string, so `QDateTimeV2Path` now normalises to UTC and drops the designator.
+A strict V2 server rejects the ISO form outright.

 ## Bugs this package found

-Three, all fixed in the same branch, none of which any existing suite could have caught:
+Four, all fixed in the same branch, none of which any existing suite could have caught:

 - `PrimitiveTypeServiceV2` destructured its converter (`{ convertFrom, convertTo }`), which strips `this`
   - so any converter implemented as a class threw, and `ChainedConverter` is exactly that, produced as